Banging Toolbox

 Orbital sanding tips and tricks

-- Don’t press down on the sander, instead let the weight of your hand rest on it and simply nudge it along.
+• Don’t press down on the sander, instead, let the weight of your hand rest and simply nudge the tool along.

-- Avoid tipping by grabbing it around its neck.
+• Avoid tipping by grabbing the tool around the lower neck.

-- Prioritize using your orbital sander on smaller pieces and for detailing the edges and corners of larger ones, such as doors and wooden bed frames.
+• Prioritize using your orbital sander on smaller pieces and for detailing the edges and corners of larger pieces, such as doors and wooden bed frames.

 Consider a finishing sander for exposed timber.